zulip/zulip/templates/zerver/help/change-the-default-language-for-your-organization.md

-# Change the default language
+# Set the default language for new users

 {!admin-only.md!}